medallia/journalbeat/README.md

 ## Build

-First, built the building docker image.
+First, build the docker image of `golangjd`.
 Second, create the build folder and build the binary mounting the sources:

 ```
 docker build -t golangjd .